Chrisgrr3/SingleLinkedLists/README.md

 # SingleLinkedLists

-This JavaScript file goes over some basic methods for a Singly Linked List of nodes that contain numerical data.
+This JavaScript file goes over some basic methods for a Singly Linked List of nodes that contains numerical data.